luisdaniel200926/luisdaniel200926/README.md

 ## I'm a Developer!

 - 🌱 I’m currently learning a lot about game development
-- ⚡ Fun fact: I love to have time with my dog.
+- ⚡ Fun fact: I love to spend time with my dog.

 ## My Interests